mfiles music files mfiles film music

 • The Emperor's New Clothes

-• Hart's War - a darker score for a story set in a prison camp
+• Hart's War - a darker yet sensitive score with touches of Americana for this story set in a prison camp

 • Nicholas Nickleby